-Upon entry to the Department of Architecture, students are enrolled in the Bachelor of Architecture degree (5-year, 162 credits, professional).
-Students may opt to change their major to the Bachelor of Science degree with a major in Architecture (4-year, 135 credits, non-professional) at any point of their studies.
+Upon entry to the Department of Architecture, students are enrolled in the Bachelor of Architecture degree (five-year, 162 credits, professional).
+Students may opt to change their major to the Bachelor of Science degree with a major in architecture (four-year, 135 credits, non-professional) at any point of their studies.
 See Bachelor of Science degree for more information.

 Penn State students in good standing who choose at any point in the curriculum not to enroll in architecture design courses will have an academic hold placed on their registration.
 Students wishing to resume the studio sequence must have these holds cleared by November 15 for spring and April 15 for fall semester courses.